th3uiguy/jquery-bigdialog/README.md

 #### verticalMargin ####
 *type: Integer*
 *default: 40*
-Padding on top and bottom of dialog.
+Margin, in pixels, to add to the top and bottom of the dialog.

 #### horizontalMargin ####
 *type: Integer*
 *default: 40*
-Padding on left and right.
+Margin, in pixels, to add to the left and right of the dialog.

 #### scrollLock ####
 *type: Boolean*